293rd Infantry Division

 The 293rd Infantry Division was a German infantry division in World War II.
 It was formed on 2 February 1940 and was sent to Belgium in June of 1940 then sent to the English channel in France in July in preparation of Operation Sea Lion.
 In November it was assigned to Nantes then sent to Poland in march 1941.
-It took part in operation Barbarossa and it fought at Brest-Liovsk, Pinsk, Kiev, and Bryansk and defended against the soviet counter offensive in late 1941 and early 1942.
-It occupied a section near Mzensk from February to September 1942 It fought in the battle of Kursk and Bryansk and took heavy casualties in September at Kharkov.
+It took part in operation Barbarossa and it fought at Brest-Litovsk, Pinsk, Kiev, and Bryansk and defended against the Soviet counter offensive in late 1941 and early 1942.
+It occupied a section near Mzensk from February to September 1942.
+It fought in the battle of Kursk and Bryansk and took heavy casualties in September at Kharkov.
 With such losses it was downgraded to Division-Gruppe 293 in November 1943.
 It was eventually destroyed at Jassy, Romania in August and September 1944.
 The remnants of the division served as the basis of the 359th Infantry Division and the Divisions-Gruppe 293.